shizunge/endlessh-go/README.md

 ![screenshot](dashboard/screenshot.png)

-The dashboard requires Grafana 8.2, and use prometheus as data source.
+The dashboard requires Grafana 8.2.

 You can import the dashboard from Grafana.com using ID [15156](https://grafana.com/grafana/dashboards/15156)

+The IP addresses are clickable and link you to the [ARIN](https://www.arin.net/) database.